• Skip to primary navigation

 Fluff the Artificial Trees

-Next, I placed two 5′ artificial cedar trees in each planter box.
+Next, I placed two 5′ artificial evergreen trees in each planter box.
 These planter boxes could accommodate three faux trees, but I was trying to save some money, so I only did two.

 I fluffed out each of the branches and found these fake trees to be actually quite realistic!
 The variation in colors of the “needles” really helps them look authentic!